MauriceNino/dashdot/apps/docs/docs/config/index.md

 - type: `boolean`
 - default: `false`

+### `DASHDOT_ALWAYS_SHOW_PERCENTAGES`

+To always show the current percentage of each graph in the top-left corner.
+Without enabling this, they will only be shown on lower resolution devices (mobile phones).

+- type: `boolean`
+- default: `false`

 ## Add / Remove / Rearrange Widgets and Labels

 These options are passed as comma separated lists - you can remove and add widgets and labels.